gmile/gmile.github.io/_posts/2014-01-25-working-in-a-team-pt-1-communication.markdown

 date:   2014-01-25 00:46:00
 categories: development
 ---
+Over the course of a few years in developement I've worked within a few dev teams.
+Here, I want to go over a few important things I've noticed while being a team member.

 ### Feedback from other developers

 For a long time in the past, I've been taking the majority of comments regarding my code from my colleagues too personally.
 It took me a really long time to recognize the main thing in it – [you are not the code you write](http://sstephenson.us/posts/you-are-not-your-code), i.e. the comments I receive are about my code, and not about my personality.